Effective Date: November 2, 2020

 NEOGOV allows select companies to place tracking technologies like cookies on our sites, which allow those companies to receive information about your activity on our Services.
 The companies may use that data to serve you more relevant ads on our sites or others.
 Sharing data for online advertising like this may be considered a “sale” of information.
 California consumers have a right to opt-out of these sales.
 You have control over whether these technologies work on your devices.
 You can disable them using browser Do Not Track features or Cookie Settings provided by us.

-- Non-discrimination on price or our Services based on your exercise of data rights (subject to exceptions)
+- Right to non-discrimination by us for the exercise of any of your rights. on price or our Services based on your exercise of data rights

 - Right to have an authorized agent exercise your rights on your behalf.
 Note that we will require written proof of the agent’s permission to do so and will verify your identity directly.

-To exercise these rights, you can either contact our support team at either email@example.com or submit a request through our Data Subject Request Form, if available.
+To exercise these rights, you can either contact our support team at firstname.lastname@example.org.
 If you exercise your rights through emailing our support teams, please title the email “California Privacy Rights Request”, and within the body of the email specify what right you seek to invoke.
 Please note, if we cannot verify your identity we may deny certain data right requests.

 For personal information subject to GDPR, we rely on multiple legal bases for processing, including: